brain-bzh/PEFSL/README.md

 ```

 The inputs are the following: {1-4} to register shots for classes {0-3}, i to start inference, r to reset the demo, p to pause the demo, q to quit.
-Warning : this was coded with an AZERTY keyboard, and you have to use numbers on top of the keyboard (not the numeric keypad)
+Warning : this was coded with an AZERTY keyboard, and you have to use numbers on top of the keyboard (not the numeric keypad).

 # How to train a model, convert it to onnx, then to tensil and finally run it on the PYNQ
 ## Schema of the process